lucianghinda/allaboutcoding/clmaslqfa000l08l2cl616f0j.md

 ![GPT4 response about using html_escape](https://cdn.hashnode.com/res/hashnode/image/upload/v1694060388888/a14db7f7-37d9-4b8f-9a97-77452e1e822f.png align="center")

-As I mentioned the response is logical, but in this specific case for rendering the user input in the view via `<%= %>` it is not needed to call `h` as it is already escaped by default.
+Also, the response here is a bit out of place.
+We are in the context of an ERB file where the code is just printing a variable.
+There is no SQL query executed.
+Again while the response sounds logical apparently it is unhelpful.
+It also shows that once the GPT gets into a direction it hardly self-corrects itself unless instructed to do so.

 I still decided to extract into a component the display of the search and thus have it ready for further UI improvements across all pages.

-You can see the PRs that I implemented with the cursor at:
+You can see the PRs that I implemented with the Cursor IDE at:

 * [Add search component to all other pages](https://github.com/ShortRuby/rubyandrails.info/pull/105)